Siege of Tsingtao: Siege

 On 26 September, Kamio resumed his advance, and the Germans were forced to retreat beyond the river Litsun.
 The Japanese made good time, crossing the river Paisha early in the day, swiftly crossing the seven-mile lowland plain and reaching the northern bank of the Litsun.

-On September 27, Kamio tried to take Prince Heinrich Hill by a frontal assault and was caught in a murderous crossfire.
+On 27 September, Kamio tried to take Prince Heinrich Hill by a frontal assault and was caught in a murderous crossfire.
 From the summit, the Germans rained down bullets from four Maxim guns.
-Out in the harbor, Kaiserin Elisabeth and Leopard shelled the exposed slopes, nearly routing the Japanese right flank.
+Out in the harbour, Kaiserin Elisabeth and Leopard shelled the exposed slopes, nearly routing the Japanese right flank.
 The Japanese assault was saved by the allied fleet.
-As the siege progressed, the naval vessels trapped in the harbor, Cormoran, Iltis and Luchs, were scuttled on 28 September.
-On 17 October, the torpedo boat S-90 slipped out of Tsingtao harbor and fired a torpedo which sank the Japanese cruiser Takachiho with the loss of 271 officers and men.
-S-90 was unable to run the blockade back to Tsingtao and was scuttled in Chinese waters when the ship ran low on fuel.
+As the siege progressed, the naval vessels trapped in the harbour, Cormoran, Iltis and Luchs, were scuttled on 28 September.
+On 17 October, the torpedo boat S90 slipped out of Qingdao harbour and fired a torpedo which sank the Japanese cruiser Takachiho with the loss of 271 officers and men.
+S90 was unable to run the blockade back to Qingdao and was scuttled in Chinese waters when the ship ran low on fuel.
 Tiger was scuttled on 29 October, Kaiserin Elisabeth on 2 November, followed finally by Jaguar on 7 November, the day the fortress surrendered to the Japanese forces.

 The Japanese started shelling the fort and the city on 31 October and began digging parallel lines of trenches, just as they had done at the siege of Port Arthur nine years earlier.
-Very large 11-inch howitzers from land, in addition to the firing of the Japanese naval guns, brought the German defenses under constant bombardment during the night, the Japanese moving their own trenches further forward under the cover of their artillery.
+Very large 11-inch howitzers from land, in addition to the firing of the Japanese naval guns, brought the German defences under constant bombardment during the night, the Japanese moving their own trenches further forward under the cover of their artillery.
 The bombardment continued for seven days, employing around 100 siege guns with 1,200 shells each on the Japanese side.
-While the Germans were able to use the heavy guns of the port fortifications to bombard the landward positions of the Allies, they soon ran out of ammunition.
+While the Germans were initially able to use the heavy guns of the port fortifications to bombard the landward positions of the Allies, they soon ran out of ammunition.
 When the artillery ran out of ammunition on 6 November, surrender was inevitable.

 The German garrison was able to field only a single Etrich Taube airplane during the siege flown by Lieutenant Gunther Plüschow.
 (A second Etrich Taube piloted by Lt.
-Friedrich Müllerskowsky crashed early in the campaign).
+Friedrich Müllerskowsky crashed early in the campaign.)
 That airplane was used for frequent reconnaissance flights and Plüschow made several nuisance attacks on the blockading squadron dropping improvised munitions and other ordnance on them.
 Plüschow claimed the downing of a Japanese Farman MF.VII with his pistol, the first aerial victory in aviation history.
-Plüschow flew from Tsingtao on 6 November 1914 carrying the governor's last dispatches, which were forwarded to Berlin through neutral diplomatic channels.
+Plüschow flew from Qingdao on 6 November 1914 carrying the governor's last dispatches, which were forwarded to Berlin through neutral diplomatic channels.

-On the night of 6 November, waves of Japanese infantry attacked the third line of defense and overwhelmed the defenders.
+On the night of 6 November, waves of Japanese infantry attacked the third line of defence and overwhelmed the defenders.
 The next morning, the German forces, along with their Austro-Hungarian allies, asked for terms.
 The Allies took formal possession of the colony on 16 November 1914.